Flag of the Lublin Voivodeship: Design

 The state flag of the Lublin Voivodeship is a red rectangle, with the aspect ratio of height to width of 3:4.
 It features the white (silver) male cervus mid-jump, with a yellow (golden) crown on its neck.

 History

-The flag had been adopted by the Lublin Regional Assembly, on 14 June 2004, in the resolution no. XIX/316/04.
-The flag and the coat of arms had been designed by graphic designer Andrzej Heidrich.
+The flag was adopted by the Lublin Regional Assembly, on 14 June 2004, in the resolution no. XIX/316/04.
+The flag and the coat of arms were designed by graphic designer Andrzej Heidrich.

 The state flag was based on the banner of Lublin Land used during the battle of Grunwald, which depicted a white (silver) jumping cervus, with a yellow (golden) crown on its neck, placed on the red background.